 Case Management Services are short-term (one to three months) intensive assistance for victims of major crime and sudden tragedy who experience multiple barriers to accessing services.
-The services are tailored to the needs of each individual and may include: emotional support, systems advocacy, financial assistance (limited eligibility), safety planning, personal safety devices (limited eligibility), accompaniment, assistance with accessing a wide range of programs, services and resources, assistance in navigating bureaucracies (such as: Criminal Injuries Compensation, Toronto Community Housing, ODSP, Ontario Works, child care services, Toronto Police, etc.).
+The services are tailored to the needs of each individual and may include: emotional support, systems advocacy, financial assistance (limited eligibility), safety planning, personal safety devices (limited eligibility), accompaniment, assistance with accessing a wide range of programs, services and resources, assistance in navigating bureaucracies (such as: Toronto Community Housing, ODSP, Ontario Works, child care services, Toronto Police, etc.).

 Limited Financial Assistance